NLnetLabs/routinator/source/output-formats.rst

       the prefix in slash notation in *prefix*, the maximum prefix length of the announced route in *maxLength*, and the trust anchor from which the authorisation was derived in *ta*.
-This format is identical to that produced by the RIPE NCC Validator except for different naming of the trust anchor.
+This format is identical to that produced by the RIPE NCC RPKI Validator except for different naming of the trust anchor.
 Routinator uses the name of the TAL file without the extension *.tal* whereas the RIPE NCC Validator has a dedicated name for each.